lmu-osc/Introduction-Simulations-in-R/sample-size-n.md

 How many values should you generate within a simulation?
 Let's explore.

-If I draw 10 data points from a normal distribution of mean 0 and sd 1, or N(0,1), after setting the seed to 10 (for no specific reasons), here is the distribution of the values I get:
+If I draw 10 data points from a normal distribution of mean 0 and sd 1, or N(0,1), after setting the seed to 10 (for no specific reason), here is the distribution of the values I get:

 **1 sim of N(0,1) with n=10**
 <img src="./assets/hist10N01.png" width="300">